ashleyadrias/udacity-data-structures-algorithms-project1-unscramble/README.md

 Time-complexity is O(n) because we are accessing all the values in the list

 ### Task 2:
-Worst case time-complexity is O(n)
+Worst case time-complexity is O(N^2)
-Time-complexity is O(n) because we are accessing all the values in the list
+Time-complexity is O(N^2) because of nesting in operator

 ### Task 3:
-Worst case time-complexity is O(n)
+Worst case time-complexity is O(logN)
-Time-complexity is O(n) because we are accessing all the values in the list
+Time-complexity is O(logN) because of sorting

 ### Task 4:
-Worst case time-complexity is O(n)
+Worst case time-complexity is O(logN)
-Time-complexity is O(n) because we are accessing all the values in the list
+Time-complexity is O(logN) because of sorting